 Congress Eager To Bolt Despite Pile Of Undone Work

-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 David, what a week of - I don't know what you call it - crash and burn on the Hill.
-The victims you could count - the Don't Ask Dont Tell measure, the food safety bill.
+The victims you could count - the Don't Ask Don't Tell measure, the food safety bill.
 What was happening up there?

-And the defense bill with its Don't Ask Don't Tell provision was something a lot of Democrats wanted passed, since they also hoped to add an amendment that would make it possible for children of illegal immigrants to become citizens, which might fire up Latino voters.
+DAVID WELNA: And the defense bill with its Don't Ask Don't Tell provision was something a lot of Democrats wanted passed, since they also hoped to add an amendment that would make it possible for children of illegal immigrants to become citizens, which might fire up Latino voters.
 Instead, they weren't even able to bring up the bill for debate.
 And the same thing happened to the food safety bill already passed by the House, which Democrats and even some Republicans have been trying to get through the Senate for months.
 And as he's done several times before, Oklahoma Republican Tom Coburn threatened to filibuster that bill.

 WELNA: And this is part of the problem that Democrats face.
-The bills theyve wanted to get done all session are time-consuming to move forward and nobody right now is in much of a mood to spend more time in Washington.
+The bills they've wanted to get done all session are time-consuming to move forward and nobody right now is in much of a mood to spend more time in Washington.

-KELLY: How much longer are they likely to stick around, David?
+LOUISE KELLY: How much longer are they likely to stick around, David?
 I mean are there things they absolutely have to get done before they leave town?

 WELNA: They may be out by the end of next week, a week earlier than the Senate planned to leave.
 But before anyone leaves town, they're going to have to pass what's called a continuing resolution by Thursday night.
 And that's because on Friday a new fiscal year begins and not one penny has yet been appropriated by Congress to keep the government running.

-KELLY: Well, and that is - we should be clear - that's not it for this Congress.
+LOUISE KELLY: Well, and that is - we should be clear - that's not it for this Congress.
 They have to come back again after the elections.

-But others, like California Senator Dianne Feinstein, said it was better to wait until afterward.
+WELNA: But others, like California Senator Dianne Feinstein, said it was better to wait until afterward.
 And the reason is that because Democrats only wanted to pass the tax cuts that benefit the middle class, and let the ones for the wealthiest expire, they would make themselves vulnerable to charges by Republicans that they're simply raising taxes.

-WELNA: You know, its hard to imagine Republicans being very cooperative if they do win big on Election Day, and it looks like they will.
+WELNA: You know, it's hard to imagine Republicans being very cooperative if they do win big on Election Day, and it looks like they will.
 They'd have a much stronger hand to play once the new Congress is sworn in in January.
 But expect even less cooperation with the Democrats come next year, if the Republicans win as big as they hope they will in November.

 WELNA: Thank you.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.